CivilServiceUSA/website/.github/CONTRIBUTING.md

 Thank you for Contributing !
 ===

-We want to keep it as easy as possible to contribute changes.
-Just follow these requirements for Creating Issues and Pull Requests, and everything will be super simple for everyong :)
+We want to make it as easy as possible to contribute changes.
+Just follow these requirements below for [Creating Issues](https://github.com/CivilServiceUSA/website/issues/new) and [Pull Requests](https://github.com/CivilServiceUSA/website/pull/new), and everything will be simple for everyone :)

 ![OctoLiberty](https://octodex.github.com/images/octoliberty.png "OctoLiberty")